icopy-site/awesome/docs/awesome/shareable-links.md

 ## License

 [![CC0](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Vincent Klaiber](https://vinkla.com) has waived all copyright and related or neighboring rights to this work.rors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Vincent Klaiber](https://vinkla.com) has waived all copyright and related or neighboring rights to this work.rors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](http://creativecommons.org/publicdomain/zero/1.0/)

 To the extent possible under law, [Vincent Klaiber](https://vinkla.com) has waived all copyright and related or neighboring rights to this work.